yxj0312/react-redux-tutorial/README.md

 ### Asynchronous actions in Redux with Redux Thunk

 With redux-thunk (it's a middleware) we can overcome the problem and return functions from action creators.
 This way we can call APIs, delay the dispatch of an action, and more.

+### Redux Saga

+redux-thunk makes perfect sense for a lot of project.
+But in reality asynchronous actions can be trickier to test and organize.
+For this reason most developers prefer an alternative approach: redux-saga.

+#### What is redux-saga

+redux-saga is a Redux middleware for managing side effects.
+With redux-saga you can have a separate thread in your application for dealing with impure actions: API calls, storage access, and more.

+redux-saga is different from an async action in terms of both syntax and code organization.
+With redux-thunk you can put an API call directly inside an action creator while in redux-saga you can have clear separation between synchronous and asynchronous logic.